This flourless chocolate cake needs just four ingredients to make and yields a perfectly light and rich dessert that melts in your mouth!

 Out of flour but want some cake?
 This flourless chocolate cake recipe is your answer!
 It’s ultra rich, fudgy, and decadent in the best ways possible.

 Often called a flourless chocolate torte, we’ve been making it for years, and I can’t believe it’s taken so long for me to share it with you all.
-Whether you follow a diet that doesn’t include white flour or you simply don’t have flour on hand, this is the cake recipe that you need on hand.
+Whether you follow a diet that doesn’t include white flour or you simply don’t have flour on hand, this is the cake recipe you need in your kitchen.

 Table of Contents